David Akers: San Francisco 49ers

 Akers was signed by the San Francisco 49ers to a $9 million, three-year contract on July 29, 2011.
 He kicked a 59-yard field goal just before halftime in a preseason game against the New Orleans Saints on August 12.
 On September 18, Akers kicked a 55-yard field goal against the Dallas Cowboys, setting a record for the longest field goal made at Candlestick Park.

 Akers broke the 49ers' record for most points scored in a season in a 20–3 victory over the Pittsburgh Steelers in a Monday Night Football matchup on December 19, 2011.
 The record was formerly held by the 49ers' Hall of Fame wide receiver, Jerry Rice.
 In the next game against the Seahawks, Akers broke the all-time record for field goals in a season, surpassing Neil Rackers' 40 in 2005.
-The following week, Akers broke the NFL record for most points by a kicker in a single season against the St. Louis Rams; he finished with 166 points.
+The following week, Akers broke the NFL record for most points by a kicker in a single season against the St. Louis Rams; he finished with 166 points (surpassed by Jason Myers in 2025).
 In this game, he also extended his NFL record for most field goals made in a single season, finishing with 44, and threw for a touchdown on a fake field goal.
 Akers made his sixth Pro Bowl at the end of the season.